S&P 500 Extends Record Run

 Continue Reading Below

-Stocks began 2018 on an upbeat note, buoyed by investors' optimism over the global economy and bets that central banks are unlikely to pressure markets by raising interest rates faster than expected.
+Stocks have begun 2018 on an upbeat note, buoyed by investors' optimism over the global economy and bets that central banks are unlikely to pressure markets by raising interest rates faster than expected.

-Many investors and analysts believe the rally will continue, especially if the economy continues to grow at what they describe as an ideal pace: fast enough to support corporate profits but slow enough to keep the Federal Reserve from withdrawing stimulus too quickly.
+Many investors and analysts believe the rally will continue, especially if the economy continues to grow at what they describe as an ideal pace: fast enough to support corporate earnings growth but slow enough to keep the Federal Reserve from withdrawing stimulus too quickly.

-Kohl's shares jumped 4.7% after the retailer boosted its annual profit outlook and said its comparable sales jumped over the holidays, thanks to stronger store traffic.
+Kohl's shares jumped $2.54, or 4.7%, to $56.90 after the retailer boosted its annual profit outlook and said its comparable sales jumped over the holidays, thanks to stronger store traffic.

 Continue Reading Below